 Our bunnies usually have 2-3 babies But litters range from 0-6.
 Gestation is 31 days and we often don’t know if the pregnancy ‘took’ until day 31.

 Bunnies should be spayed or neutered at 6 months old.
 This will help them complete their litter training since they will no longer have the hormones causing them to mark their territory.
 Males who are not neutered may spray like male cats.
-Females who are unspayed may show territorial aggression and are at risk for uterine cancer.
+Females who are unspayed may become territorial.

 Bunny bonding is personality dependent.
 This article may helpful.